ansys/pymechanical/doc/source/user_guide/mechanical.rst

 .. _ref_mechanical_user_guide:

 ******************
-PyMechanical Usage
+PyMechanical usage
 ******************
-This section gives you an overview of the PyMechanical API for the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class.
+This page provides an overview of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class.

-For additional reference, see :ref:`ref_mechanical_api`.
+For more information on this class, see :ref:`ref_mechanical_api`.